-Fashion first entered Ameerah’s life when she studied it as one of her A level subjects.
-Since then, it has remained a very significant part of her life: “Fashion for me is what I really like and connect with.
+Fashion first entered Ameerah’s life when she studied it as one of her A level subjects and it has remained a very significant focus: “Fashion for me is what I really like and connect with.
 Since I was a teenager, I’ve always been quite conscious about what I wear – it doesn’t need to be something expensive, but rather something which I like and I’m comfortable wearing.”
-However, Ameerah remembers how she jumped at the opportunity to join LCF as it would allow her to expand her knowledge of fashion by marrying it with her expertise in Psychology:
+Ameerah remembers how she jumped at the opportunity to join LCF as it would allow her to expand her knowledge of fashion by marrying it with her expertise in Psychology:

 “After my whole journey, I’m quite happy and privileged that I am now working at LCF because I have the chance and the platform to use my passion for fashion in the context of psychology.”